sharkham/starter-generator/NOTES.md

 7. discover objects
 8. program

-- A command line interface for generating starter Pokémon, using Bulbapedia for stats
+- A command line interface for generating starter Pokémon, using Serebii for stats

 user types get-a-pokemon